What is Early Help?

 The purpose of the multi-agency Early Help Strategy is to ensure that young people who require help are provided with the right support at the earliest opportunity to secure positive outcomes for them and their families.
 The strategy can be accessed HERE.

-CAF Champions will help you if you have any questions in relation to completing assessment tools to help determine specific needs of an individual along with the CAF (Common Assessment Framework document) and developing and managing the TAF (Team Around the Family) to support children, young people and families.
+TAF Champions will help you if you have any questions in relation to completing assessment tools to help determine specific needs of an individual along with the EHAT (Early Help Assessment Tool) and developing and managing the TAF (Team Around the Family) to support children, young people and families.
+Assessment tools can be found on the following link: www.wirralsafeguarding.co.uk/tools-for-professionals

 If your query is in relation to identifying if the situation for the child, young person of family is Level 3 and would benefit from TAF support please discuss with your Early Help Locality Social Worker.

-Below are contact lists for all CAF Champions on Wirral.
-You may contact any CAF Champion.
+Below are contact lists for all TAF Champions on Wirral.
+You may contact any TAF Champion.

 Early Help Directory of Services